Cameloah/Kraeng-o-meter/README.md

 - display warning signal and trigger external warning signal using a relais
 - configure options such as filter hardness, thresholds and usage of the external alarm
 - USB serial communication handler to configure and calibrate the device
+- automatic firmware updating when new version is released on GitHub
 - save all configuration and calibration data to internal storage